Militarize or disarm? Reforming the police for the 21st century: Future of policing P1

 In fact, during a twelve-month experiment in Rialto, California, where officers wore body cameras, use of force by officers fell by 59 percent and reports against officers dropped by 87 percent when compared against figures from the previous year.

 Longer term, the benefits of this technology will bear out, eventually leading to their global adoption by police departments.

 From the average citizen's perspective, the benefits will reveal themselves gradually in their interactions with the police.
 For example, the body cameras will over time influence police subcultures, reshaping norms against the knee-jerk use of force or violence.
 Moreover, as misconduct can no longer go undetected, the culture of silence, the ‘don't snitch' instinct between officers will begin to fade.
-The public will eventually regain trust in policing, trust they lost during the rise of smartphone era.
+The public will eventually regain trust in policing, trust they lost during the rise of the smartphone era.

 Meanwhile, police will also come to appreciate this technology for how it protects them against those they serve.
 For example: